codedx/codedx-kubernetes/setup/core/docs/config/migrate-data.md

 mysqldump --host=127.0.0.1 --port=3306 --user=root -p codedx > dump-codedx.sql
 ```

+>Note: The above command uses a database named codedx.
+Older versions of Code Dx may use a database named bitnami_codedx.

 3) Locate the directory path for your Code Dx AppData directory (e.g., /path/to/codedx_data/codedx_appdata).
 The AppData directory contains your analysis-files and log-files directories.

 4) Clone this repository on your system by running the following command from the directory where you want to store the codedx-kubernetes files: